| |

 producing to the point the branches break (a possible weakness of the Bisalta

 #3 Chestnut Tree).
-Nut size is medium to large.
+Nut size is large.
 Nuts fall free of the burr and

 fall mid season.
 The nuts are easy to peel.
 The tree has a spreading growth